Which are Better? Imaging Scanners or Laser Scanners

-Barcodes are designed to be unreadable to the naked eye and require a decoder to “read” the image.
-Barcodes are representations of data.
+Importantly, barcodes require a decoder to ‘read’ the image.
+Also, barcodes are representations of data.
 Think of a barcode as a font.
 Each part of the barcode “image” corresponds to a character.
-Standard 1D barcodes are typically composed of bars, like their name implies.
+Typically, standard 1D barcodes are composed of bars, like their name implies.
 Black bars signifying the characters, with white space between to show where characters end and where they begin.
-1D barcodes sometimes have a specific number of characters allowed, and have size limits.
+Also, 1D barcodes sometimes have a specific number of characters allowed, and have size limits.

 Whereas 2D barcodes, such as QR codes, are composed of a very similar structure.
 Here, the shapes are made from elements (large pixels) that are arranged based the characters in the code’s value.
 The data represented by 2D barcodes can be as simple or as complex as needed.
 2D barcodes can adjust in size to be as big or small as needed.
 A 2D barcode can be just a few characters, like 1234, or 1000 or more characters and are generally readable from any reasonable angle.

 First, laser scanners are able to read a barcode by emitting light and then reading the reflection.
 The scanners read standard 1D barcodes by detecting the dark bars versus light spaces between the bars.
 Thus, angles that you can scan 1D barcodes from are limited.
 Also, a laser scanner cannot read 2D barcodes or QR codes, or read barcodes off a smartphone screen or light-emitting display.

 2D barcodes can be far more complex.
 A 2D imager decodes or ‘reads’ the image and interprets it directly from the image.
 That helps 2D barcodes to be scannable from any reasonable angle.
 Also, a 2D imager can read both 1D and 2D barcodes, including QR codes, and can easily read barcodes off smartphone screens.